-Subsequent to year-end, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
-The COVID-19 pandemic is having significant effects on global markets, supply chains, businesses, and communities.
-Specific to GBMSD, COVID-19 may impact various parts of its 2020 operations and financial results including, but not limited to, costs for emergency preparedness, shortages, of personnel, and increases in product costs.
-Management believes GBMSD is taking appropriate actions to mitigate the negative impact.
-However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as these events occurred subsequent to year-end and are still developing.
+The Coronavirus Disease 2019 (COVID-19) has affected global markets, supply chains, employees of organizations, and local communities.
+Specific to the GBMSD, COVID-19 may impact parts of its 2021 operations and financial results.
+Management believes the GBMSD is taking appropriate actions to mitigate the negative impact.
+However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as of May 17, 2021.